I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 12 I have made the earth, and created man on it.

-I, even my hands, have stretched out the heavens.
+With my own hands, I have stretched out the heavens.

-13 I have raised him up in righteousness,
+13 I have raised up Cyrus in righteousness,

 and I will make all his ways straight.